tony-o/tony-o.github.io/articles/20211112-gos-missing-functional-suspects.md

 }
 ```

 What a mouthful.
 Don't worry, this should make what we're about to do much easier.
 This generator will get modified later.
-You can test it manually by doing a quick `go run functional.go && go run main_random.go` and you can clean it up by just removing the generated `main_random.go` file.
+You can test it manually by doing a quick `go run pkg/generators/functional.go && go run main_random.go` and you can clean it up by just removing the generated `main_random.go` file.

 I'm going to put this generator in `pkg/generators` directory to refer to later so we have this directory structure for the demo: